 A trip farther down to Murcia will reward travelers by Valencia campervan hire with D.O. (denomination of origin) wines from Jumilla, and Murcia’s bounty from its surprisingly sparsely rain-fed orchards and agricultural lands.
 After leaving Jumilla’s wine trail, you can turn inland for the vast region of Castille-La Mancha located at the very center of the Iberian Peninsula.
 Alternatively, you can head directly west from Valencia and then drive down to Murcia’s Costa Calida.

 Drive from Castile-La Mancha to Catalonia

-An alternative route on your motorhome hire in Valencia is to drive up the coast to Barcelona, Spain's second largest city and the capital of Catalonia.
-It is only a little more than three hours away with exciting stops on the rocky coasts of Castellon's Costa Azahar and Tarragona's Costa Dorada.
-Both are well outside the tourist radar so you can pitch your Valencia motorhome rental wherever the view is best and enjoy it all to yourself.
+An alternative route on your campervan hire or RV rentals is to drive up the coast to Barcelona, Spain’s second largest city and the capital of Catalonia.
+It is only a little more than three hours away with exciting stops on the rocky coasts of Castellon’s Costa Azahar and Tarragona‘s Costa Dorada.
+Both are well outside the tourist radar so you can find a great camping spot for your Valencia motorhome rental, and stop wherever the view is best and enjoy it all to yourself.